pivotman319-owo/PolarisV2-StW/README.md

 Will fill this in and push the proper sources later...

 ### Restrictions
-PolarisV2 is licensed under the BSD-2 Clause license, as is the case for this version of the codebase.
+PolarisV2 is licensed under the BSD 3-Clause license, as is the case for this version of the codebase.
 You are not authorized to use Polaris branding in your own forks.

 You are free to use, modify and distribute our code so long as you comply with the original's [license](https://github.com/PolarisV2/Polaris/blob/main/LICENSE).